XiaoouPan/ILAMM/README.md

 Y = X %*% beta + rlnorm(n, 0, 1.2) - exp(1.2^2 / 2)
 ```

-Then we fit five methods on {X, Y}: Lasso, SCAD, Huber-SCAD, MCP and Huber-MCP, and we can evidently find the advantages of Huber-SCAD and Huber-MCP over theor least square counterparts (SCAD and MCP).
+We apply five methods to fit (Y, X): Lasso, SCAD, Huber-SCAD, MCP and Huber-MCP.
+With heavy-tailed sampling, we can see evident advantages of Huber-SCAD and Huber-MCP over their least squares counterparts, SCAD and MCP.

 ```{r}
 fitLasso = cvNcvxReg(X, Y, penalty = "Lasso")